FedeDP/libmodule/docs/src/callbacks.rst

 Module callbacks
 ================

-Every module needs 5 callbacks that be must defined by developer. |br|
+Every module needs 5 functions that be must defined by developer. |br|
-They are automatically declared by MODULE macro:
+They are automatically declared by MODULE macro. |br|
+Moreover, a module_pre_start function is declared too, but it is not needed by libmodule interface, ie: it can be left undefined.

 .. code::
+    static void module_pre_start(void);
     static int init(void);
     static int check(void);
     static int evaluate(void);
     static void recv(const msg_t *msg, const void *userdata);
     static void destroy(void);

+.. c:function:: module_pre_start(void)

+  It can be used to create a function that will be called before any module is registered. |br|
+  It is the per-module version of :ref:`modules_pre_start <modules_pre_start>` function. |br|

 .. c:function:: init(void)